 - The video quality and lighting are excellent.

 - The basics of color theory helped me learn the importance of two contrasting colors.

 - Extra tips like adding a new color

-- She advises to continuously check the fabric’s tension.
-If it puckers, adjust the tension.
+- She advises to check the fabric’s tension.
+If it puckers, adjust it.
 Rip back from where the tension changed and knit it again

 - Blocking can’t fix floats that are too tight in most cases.
 Practice until you get the right tension.